gardener/gardener/docs/deployment/image_vector.md

 If an image doesn't specify any architectures, then by default it is considered to support both `amd64` and `arm64` architectures.

-## Overwrite Image Vector
+## Overwriting Image Vector

 In some environments it is not possible to use these "pre-defined" images that come with a Gardener release.
 A prominent example for that is Alicloud in China, which does not allow access to Google's GCR.
 In these cases, you might want to overwrite certain images, e.g., point the `pause-container` to a different registry.

-:warning: If you specify an image that does not fit to the resource manifest, then the seed/shoot reconciliation might fail.
+:warning: If you specify an image that does not fit to the resource manifest, then the reconciliations might fail.

-In order to overwrite the images, you must provide a similar file to gardenlet:
+In order to overwrite the images, you must provide a similar file to the Gardener component:

 ```yaml
 images: